 Buses tend to arrive at the Disney bus stop at Cinema Hall around every 20 minutes, so keep this in mind when planning out your day, especially when there are plenty of people waiting for the bus.
 Once you’ve had a seat, you can expect the journey to the Magic Kingdom to take between 20 to 25 minutes.

-Well, all you shoestring travelers and Disney film fans, we’ve reached the credits for our whirlwind tour around the All-Star Movies Resort at Disney World.
+Well, shoestring travelers and Disney film fans, we’ve reached the credits for our whirlwind tour around the All-Star Movies Resort at Disney World.
 With larger-than-life icons of beloved Disney movie characters and cheap rooms that don’t skimp on the essentials, it’s the perfect stay for small families, especially those with young children and those looking for Disney magic at wallet-friendly prices.